 Where applicable, species distribution maps contain the following categories:

-Current Range - area where the species is currently known or thought to occur.
+Current Range - area where the species is currently known or likely to occur.
 This is the area that you would typically see on a distribution map in a natural history publication.

-Possible Range - area where the species may occur however it is unclear that it actually occurs there.
+Possible Range - area where the species may occur; however, it is uncertain that the species actually occurs there.
 Current records in these areas are doubtful.

-Previous Range - area where the species was known to occur but there is no reasonable doubt that the species no longer occurs there, either intermittently or seasonally.
+Previous Range - area where the species was known to occur but there is now reasonable doubt that the species is extant in the area.

 More detailed descriptions of each of the distribution categories are provided here.

-Current Range - area where the species is currently known or thought to occur.
+Current Range - area where the species is currently known or likely to occur.
 This is the area that you would typically see on a distribution map in a natural history publication.

-Possible Range - area where the species may occur however it is unclear that it actually occurs there.
+Possible Range - area where the species may occur; however, it is uncertain that the species actually occurs there.
 Current records in these areas are doubtful.

-Previous Range - area where the species was known to occur but there is no reasonable doubt that the species no longer occurs there, either intermittently or seasonally.
+Previous Range - area where the species was known to occur but there is now reasonable doubt that the species is extant in the area.

 More detailed descriptions of each of the distribution categories are provided here.